Human Chorionic Gonadotropin (hCG) plus the hCG beta-subunit

 Interpreting test results

-How pregnancy tests are reported depend on whether the test was qualitative or quantitative.
+How pregnancy tests are reported depends on whether the test was qualitative or quantitative.

 Qualitative test results